deepsai8/da/README.md

      - Create a summary table that shows the total sales amount and the total quantity sold for each `Product_ID`.
      - Visualize the sales trend over time (for a period of 6 months).
 Use a line chart to show the total sales amount by month.
      - Which product has the highest total sales and which has the lowest?
      - Create a bar chart to visualize the total sales for each customer.
+Make sure to break down the sales by customer `Location` and `Gender`.

    **Learning Goals**:
    - Data aggregation
    - Time-series analysis
    - Data visualization with Excel charts (Bar, Line)
-   - Customer segmentation based on sales performance
+   - Customer segmentation based on demographics

 ---